sorrentmutie/SharpComicVine/README.md

 SharpComicVine
 ==============

-A C# LIbrary to connect to the ComicVine API
+A C# Library to connect to the ComicVine API.

+To Test the library, subscribe to ComicVine API Web Site: http://www.comicvine.com/api/ Ask for an API key and put it in the Test Client

+ comicVineService.ComicVineKey = "YOURKEY";